Uwe Alzen

 Uwe Alzen (born 18 August 1967) is a German racing driver specialised in touring car racing and sports car racing.
+He is a two-time Nürburgring 24 Hours winner, for Porsche in 2000 and for BMW in 2010.

 Biography

-He won the 1992 Porsche Carrera Cup Deutschland, the 1994 Porsche Supercup and the 1995 Deutsche Tourenwagen Meisterschaft privateer B-Class championship.
+Alzen won the 1992 Porsche Carrera Cup Deutschland, the 1993 24 Hours of Spa, the 1994 Porsche Supercup and the 1995 Deutsche Tourenwagen Meisterschaft privateer B-Class championship.

-In 1996 he raced in the full Deutsche Tourenwagen Meisterschaft International Touring Car Championship, driving an Opel Calibra V6.
+In 1996, Alzen raced in the full Deutsche Tourenwagen Meisterschaft International Touring Car Championship, driving an Opel Calibra V6.
 When this series was discontinued, he raced for Opel in the German Super Tourenwagen Cup.
 Alzen celebrated an apparent championship win in 1999 for Opel under controversial circumstances after a last corner incident involving his teammate Roland Asch and his main rival for the championship Christian Abt.
-Alzen, who was leading the race at the time, barely limped to 2nd place after crashing with Abt's teammate Kris Nissen, whom he was trying to lap seconds earlier at the chicane.
+Alzen, who was leading the race at the time, barely limped to second place after crashing with Abt's teammate Kris Nissen, whom he was trying to lap seconds earlier at the chicane.
 Weeks later though, his Championship win was stripped and was given to his rival, Christian Abt, after an amateur video proved that Asch had deliberately crashed into Abt.

 Alzen continued with Opel in 2000 in the new Deutsche Tourenwagen Masters, but was released after colliding with his teammate Manuel Reuter.
 He left the AMG-Mercedes team in 2003 under similar circumstances.

 Alzen won the GT1 category of the 1998 24 Hours of Daytona in a Rohr Motorsport Porsche 911 GT1 Evo.
+Alzen was also a competitor in the 1998 FIA GT Championship season and 1998 24 Hours of Le Mans race in a Porsche 911 GT1, finishing second overall.
+In 2004, he also competed in FIA GT, with Michael Bartels on a Vitaphone-sponsored Saleen S7.

-Alzen was also a competitor in the 1998 FIA GT Championship season and 1998 24 Hours of Le Mans race in a Porsche 911 GT1, finishing 2nd overall.
-In 2004 he also competed in FIA GT, with Michael Bartels on a Vitaphone-sponsored Saleen S7.
+In 2000, Alzen won the Nürburgring 24 Hours overall for Porsche Zentrum Koblenz (Phoenix Racing), with Michael Bartels, Altfrid Heger and Bernd Mayländer.